pujaji/FaReC/README.md

 ENILITE,J hub

-Worked and proposed the idea on the product called FaRec ,Facial Recognition inbuilt CCTV Cameras with intelligence with the team of 5 members
+ENILITE is an entreprenuerial workshop organised and hosted in JNTUH Worked and proposed the idea on the product called FaRec ,Facial Recognition inbuilt CCTV Cameras with intelligence with the team of 5 members